What are Layer-2 solutions?

 Loopring

-Loopring is a Layer-2 solution that uses zk Rollup to process Ethereum transactions off-chain.
+Loopring is a Layer-2 solution that uses zk rollup to process Ethereum transactions off-chain.

 With Loopring, users can be involved in the non-custodial exchange and payment protocols without sacrificing the security offered by Ethereum.
 It is open-source, trustless, and audited.